Nicolassaint/ece-webapp-saint-chopin/README.md

   You can login/logout with this page.
 This page use Auth component of supabase.
 You can also signup and create a new account when you receive your verification email.

-  You can also sign in with github.
+  You can also sign in with github provider.

   The profile is saved in the database.

   The source code of the login page is in [your_account.js](/Blog-ECE/pages/your_account.js)

+  What we could improve :
+  - You have to refresh the page to see your username in the header after updating your profile, we have this problem only in production, we could fix it with more time

 - New articles creation